Thoracic Imaging Vector

 47. What type of radiograph should you obtain for a pneumothorax?

-Obtain the radiograph during exhalation with the patient sitting upright.
+A radiograph obtained during exhalation with the patient sitting upright.

 48. When is a radiograph in the AP view usually taken?